theorythree/NavPrompt/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 ## Description
 > A simple solution for a simple problem.
 This package marks HTML elements with a CSS `is-active` class based on the current URI.
-Although this package was originally conceived to be used on navigation, it can be used in your templates anywhere you need to mark an HTML element with the `is-active` class.
+Although this package was originally conceived to be used on navigation, it can be used anywhere you need to mark elements with an active class name.

 ## How to Install